WebOrigami/blog-intro/README.md

 This repository provides just a few files as a head start.

-If you'd prefer to create every file by hand to confirm there's no magic involved, create your own project folder with a `package.json` file like the one here, and create some sample blog post files like those in the `markdown` folder.
-Finally, create an empty `src` folder.
+If you'd prefer to create every file by hand to confirm there's no magic involved, make your own project folder and inside that create:

+- a `package.json` file like the one here
+- some sample blog post files like those in the `markdown` folder
+- an empty `src` folder

 Then use a currently-maintained version of [Node.js](https://nodejs.org) (v20 or later) to install Origami with: